haddocking/haddocking.github.io/software/haddock2.4/analysis.md

   * * *

-  *   <a name="clusterfcc">**<u>Contact-based clustering of solutions using cluster_fcc.py</u>**</a>:  The clustering is run automatically by HADDOCK in _**it1/analysis**_ and _**it1/water/analysis**_ based on the criteria defined in the [run.cns](/software/haddock2.2/run#clust) file.
+  *   <a name="clusterfcc">**<u>Contact-based clustering of solutions using cluster_fcc.py</u>**</a>:  The clustering is run automatically by HADDOCK in _**it1/analysis**_ and _**it1/water/analysis**_ based on the criteria defined in the [run.cns](/software/haddock2.4/run#clust) file.
 In case FCC clustering has been chosen (which means clustering based on the fraction of common contacts), a reasonable cutoff value to start with for protein-protein complexes is 0.75.
 We recommend however that you try using different cut-offs for the clustering since it is difficult to know a priori the best cut-off.
 This will depend on the system under study and the number of experimental restraints used to drive the docking.
 If only a small fraction of the structures cluster, try decreasing the cut-off.

   **cluster_fcc.py** is a python code provided in the _**tools**_ directory that read the _fileroot_fcc.disp_ file containing the pairwise fraction of common contact matrix and generates clusters.
 The clustering algorithm is described in Rodrigues et al. [_Proteins: Struc.
 Funct. & Bioinformatic_, **80** 1810-1817 (2012)](https://doi.org/doi:10.1002/prot.24078).

   The usage is:

-  <pre> <font size="-1">
+  <pre style="background-color:#DAE4E7" > <font size="-1">
   Usage: cluster_fcc.py <matrix file=""> <threshold [float]="">[options]

   Options: